coder/docs/environments/getting-started.md

 1. If you want your environment to turn on at a specific time automatically, toggle **Autostart** to **Yes**.
 You can set the autostart time in [User Preferences](preferences.md#autostart).
-Please note that Coder disables autostart if your environment is off and has been inactive for three or more days.
+Please note that Coder won't trigger autostart if your environment is off and has been inactive for three or more days.